Carousel Mall: Redevelopment context

-Today

 As of August 22, 2017, the mall is closed to public access.
 The mall once housed more than 300 San Bernardino County employees from different departments.
 As of 2010, excluding office space, about seventeen retail stores inside the mall were still open for business, including an AM Radio Station and a Jackson Hewitt Tax Center (as of 2012 The Jackson Hewitt Tax Center has closed).
 The remaining businesses are independently owned, including four operating restaurants.
 San Bernardino City Unified School District moved its office out of the mall in 2012.

 The land on where this mall sits is owned by the city.
 The carousel from which the mall derived its name was sold by the city in 2018.
 One part of the property is not owned by the city: a building that formerly housed Gottschalks.

 On the evening of May 15, 2022, the mall sustained unknown damage due to a vagrant fire.

 On July 20, 2022, city leaders approved a plan to demolish the buildings on the 43-acre property and sell the property.
 On October 14, 2022 Lincoln Property Company withdrew from the project to redevelop the mall site.

 On October 27, 2022, a scrap metal thief, or "scrapper", was found dead after being electrocuted while he attempted to steal copper wiring from a substation.

 Demolition of the mall began in April 2023 with a November completion date.
 The City of San Bernardino plans to redevelop the area with office, retail and housing projects.

 As of April 6, 2024, the mall has been demolished, but the Harris building, Parking structure, and enterprise building still stand.
 The Harris building still stands possibly due to it having a different owner than the mall.
 However the Harris building was donated to the city.
-Its future is unknown.
+Its future is yet to be revealed.

 On October 24, 2024 fire engulfed the Harris Building.

 On November 20, 2024, a woman who had fallen into a manhole at the former location of the Carousel Mall was rescued by first responders after spending the night inside of the manhole.

+As of 2026, the former location of the Carousel Mall site has been described by city leaders as a clean site ready for new development.
+New developments are ongoing.